melontini/andromeda-wiki/README.md

   },
 ```

-and then in the nested defaultTheme block
+and then in the defineUserConfig.defaultTheme.locales block

 ```js
     locales: {